-Pursuant to an agreement between Vanguard and State Street Bank and Trust Company (State Street), State Street provides services for Vanguard PRIMECAP Fund.
-These services include, but are not limited to: (i) the calculation of such funds' daily NAVs and (ii) the furnishing of financial reports.
+Pursuant to an agreement between Vanguard and State Street Bank and Trust Company (State Street), State Street provides services for the Fund.
+These services include, but are not limited to: (i) the calculation of the Fund's daily NAVs and (ii) the furnishing of financial reports.
 The fees paid to State Street under this agreement are based on a combination of flat and asset based fees.
-During the fiscal years ended September 30, 2021, 2022, and 2023, State Street had received fees from the Fund for administrative services rendered as shown in the table below.
+During the fiscal years ended October 31, 2021, 2022, and 2023, State Street had received fees from the Fund for administrative services rendered as follows: